 To find out more and get started with an inspirational HSC tutor and mentor, get in touch today or give us a ring on 1300 267 888!

-Jacinda Yang graduated in 2018 with an ATAR of 98.35, scoring herself an entry to a Bachelor of Arts (Films Studies)/Bachelor of Advanced Studies (Media and Communication) at the University of Sydney.
+JJacinda Yang graduated in 2018 and is currently studying a Bachelor of Laws/Bachelor of Advanced Studies (Media and Communications) at the University of Sydney.
 She has been an avid writer and reader for as long as she can remember, dipping into public speaking competitions, short stories, slam poetry and even the dark, unmentionable days of Wattpad fiction.
-These days you can find her watching old movies (Marlene Dietrich is amazing) or guiltily still indulging in young adult novels.
+These days you can find her bingeing Netflix comedy specials or guiltily still indulging in young adult novels.